Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Stanley.md

 Working on .bat file to run scripts on click
 Fixed c script pathing issues

-### 2024-01-03 - Brief description
+### 2025-05-15 - Research + project idea discussion
-Expanded description including how much time was spent on task.
+Discussed with Abel adapting our project to the feedback we recieved Working on .bat file